beezy-dev/verbose-couscous/docs/pancake/phase1.md

 ## Software

 The phase 1 source code is available [here](https://github.com/beezy-dev/project-pancake/blob/main/code/phase01/main.py).

+By loading the below code, the microcontroller will connect to a local wireless network (to be configured) and provide a web server and basic HTML page to control the robot' s movement (forward, backward, left and right).

 ```python
 # Copyright 2022 Rom Adams (https://github.com/romdalf) at Red Hat Inc.